Should I Become a Dolphin Trainer?

-Dolphin trainers strive to keep the animals healthy, mentally stimulated, and physically active while living in a captive environment.
-Trainers are often responsible for keeping a dolphin's water clean and providing nutritious meals.
-Although programs at zoos or aquariums use dolphins for public entertainment, many of these same programs try to incorporate a message of conservation awareness for dolphins and other marine mammals.
+Dolphin trainers are responsible for keeping the dolphins healthy, mentally stimulated and physically active while living in a captive environment.
+Trainers are often responsible for keeping the tank clean and providing nutritious meals.
+Although programs at zoos or aquariums use dolphins for public entertainment, they also usually try to incorporate a message of conservation awareness for dolphins and other marine mammals.
 Trainers may do this by providing commentary about dolphins and their habits during public shows.
-Work hours may be irregular, since care is needed around the clock.
-Dealing with sick or injured dolphins may be a more difficult aspect of the job.
+Work hours may be irregular since care is needed around the clock.
+Dealing with sick or injured dolphins is usually the most difficult aspect of this job.

 |Key Skills||Swimming, communication, public speaking|

 |Salary||$25,270 (2015 median for animal trainers)|

 Sources: U.S. Bureau of Labor Statistics, SeaWorld, O*Net Online

 Aspiring dolphin trainers should have a bachelor's degree in an animal-related field.
 They should also be CPR and first aid certified, as well as have scuba diving certification.
 Those interested in this career should have animal handling experience, and senior-level trainer positions might require multiple years of work experience in the field.
 Skills in swimming, communication, and public speaking are important.